-The market definition exercise aims to identify, in a methodical way, the competitive constraints faced by undertakings in the provision of mobile voice call termination services, thereby also facilitating the subsequent market analysis procedure.
+The market definition exercise aims to identify the competitive constraints faced by undertakings in the provision of mobile voice call termination services.

-The assessment is forward looking in nature, taking into account 'expected or foreseeable technological or economic developments over a reasonable horizon'.
+The assessment is forward looking in nature, taking into account 'expected or foreseeable technological or economic developments over a reasonable horizon'5.
 The timeframe of the analysis is notionally set at two years.